enyuzhu/Restaurant-Success-RAG-Model/README.md

 ## How to use in text if you don't want to watch the video:

 1. Clone this project
-2. Set up your OpenAI API key and replace it for "your API key" in .env
+2. Set up your OpenAI API key in a new .env file and set OPENAI_API_KEY = "your api key"
 3. Depending on whether you want to run a SWOT analysis on  your proposed location, you should uncomment and comment out lines that say to be uncommented and comment out
 4. Run main file